What is an unauthorised encampment?

 Encampment on council land

-The direction to leave gives the encampment 24 hours to leave the site.
+The direction to leave gives the smaller encampments 24 hours to leave the site.
 If a group fails to move on then the next step is to obtain a court order.
 We will make an appointment with the magistrates’ court and a summons will be served on the group.
 It can be several days until the court hearing.

-If the encampment has not moved on by the court date then an order will be sought from the court.
+If the small encampment has not moved on by the court date then an order will be sought from the court.
 Failure to comply with the order can result in vehicles being removed.
 Usually an encampment will have departed before proceedings get to this point, which is normally between seven to ten days.

 The matter can be complicated as the court order only applies to a specific group, if a second group joins the first group, they are not covered by the original court order and we have to start the process again.